Mujhtech/synnods-ecommerce/README.md

 ```

-### Run `php artisan migrate`, to update your database, and to fill your database with dummy data run `php artisan db:seed` then to run `php artisan passport:install`.
+### Run `php artisan migrate`, to update your database, and to fill your database with dummy data run `php artisan db:seed` then run `php artisan passport:install`.

 ### Running the Applcation
 Run `php artisan serve` to start the app server.